Duke-PL-Course/duke-pl-course.github.com/source/_slides/haskell.md

 title: Getting Started

-Run `ghci` to open Glasgow Haskell Compiler console.
+Run `ghci` to open the interactive console

 use `:load file` to load source file